-- The really outstanding leaders that have a birddog style of management give lots of praise.
+- The really outstanding leaders for those who have a birddog work style give lots of praise.
 They praise early and often.

 - They want their employees to know they are making progress so they give progress reports often even in preliminary stages of a project.

-- The excellent birddog leader does not change the rules along the way.
+- The excellent birddog leader does not change the rules for a birddog follower along the way.
 When a birddog is trained with one set of rules they can’t function when commands are changed.
 Consistency is the key to high achievement for an employee with the birddog work style.